 I am a lecturer in music theory and technology at the University of Dayton.
 My research focuses on the analysis and cognition of musical expectation, mainly geared toward understanding how we learn and categorize musical style.

 As a current PhD candidate in music theory at Yale University, I am investigating listeners’ harmonic expectations of popular music in my dissertation.
 This includes a computational analysis of a popular music corpus and EEG experimentation.

 My previous training includes masters degree in psychology from the University at Buffalo, a masters degree in music theory from Bowling Green State University, and a bachelor of music composition from the University of Florida.
 At Buffalo, I worked with Dr. Peter Pfordresher in the Auditory Perception and Action Lab.

 My psychology MA thesis researched metrical influences on the perception of melodic motives.
 An article documenting the results may be found in Vol. 31 of Music Perception.
 My music master’s thesis focused on atonal segmentation.

 Other research interests include analysis and cognition of musical form, schemata, and segmentation; pedagogical applications of cognitive/psychological research; as well as the analysis and cognition of avant-garde, popular, and non-Western musics (including Javanese gamelan and Latin American traditions).

-I am also a composer and performer (trombone, gamelan, carillon).
+I am also a composer and performer (trombone, Javanese gamelan, carillon).
 Please feel free to browse my site for information about my other musical work.